realA10001986/Time-Circuits-Display/README.md

 When set in *Car Mode*, the TCD _always boots into AP-mode_, regardless of a configured WiFi network.
 Not attempting to connect to a network speeds up the boot process and allows other BTTFN-capable props to quickly connect to "TCD-AP".

-To enable *Car Mode*, type 991 followed by ENTER.
+To enable *Car Mode*, enter keypad command 991.
 The TCD will reboot in AP mode.
 If a WiFi network to connect to is configured at that point, it is ignored; no connection attempt is made.

-To disable *Car Mode*, type 990 followed by ENTER.
+To disable *Car Mode*, enter keypad command 990.
 The TCD will reboot and attempt to connect to a previously configured WiFi network.

 *Car Mode* is persistent, i.e. it remains active (even across reboots and power-downs) until disabled.